 Freshly roasted coffee beans are healthier than pre-roasted coffee beans that are stale.

 Everyone may benefit from consuming the oil from these non-hybrid seeds.

-Despite the numerous back and forth debates on whether we're biologically designed to eat meat, plants or both, the results are in.
+Despite the numerous back and forth on the subject whether we're biologically designed to eat meat, plants or both -- the results are in.

-According to scientists we are designed to primarily eat plants with occasional meat being fine. (click here to learn more info: https://www.youtube.com/watch?v=Z4NsMiOMmCY)
+According to scientists we (as in all of us grouped together) are designed to primarily eat plants with occasional meat being fine.
+(There's more to this, of course.)

 The amount of meat safely consumed varies for each person and is based on your "metabolic type."

 Too much meat for the wrong person will increase their insulin.